nnat3/code-challenge-1/README.md

 Week 1 Code Challenge

+Prerequisites

+1. Links to an external site.
+2. GitHub Repository: Create a new repository on your GitHub account (e.g., Code-Challenge-1).
+3. Project Structure: For each challenge below, create a dedicated folder within your main repository (e.g., chaiCalculator, bodaFareCalculator, mobileMoneyEstimator).
+4. JavaScript Files: Inside each challenge's folder, create a single JavaScript file to hold your solution for that specific challenge (e.g., chai.js, fare.js, fee.js).
+5. Solution Implementation: Use JavaScript to write your solutions.
+6. Version Control: Push your solutions to the GitHub repository as you complete them.
+7. Documentation: Ensure your repository has a well-written main README.md file (like this one!).
+8. Submission: Submit the link to your GitHub repository.

 Challenge 1: Chai Bora Ingredient Calculator ☕
 Links to an external site.
 This challenge involves creating a simple calculator to determine the basic ingredients needed to make a specific number of cups of Kenyan chai.